 You may be entitled to help with caring for your relative, making home adaptations, getting specialist equipment and taking short breaks from your caring role.

 Local authorities have their own policies on charging for the support that they provide based on the assessment.

-My relative wants to continue living in her own home but needs some extra help.
-What support is available?
+My relative wants to continue living in her own home but needs some extra help to do this.
+What support is available to her?

 Your relative may be eligible for home help.
 This usually means that a visitor will come to their home in the morning and during the evening.